robert-bryson/dotfiles/README.md

 # dotfiles

 My dotfiles, managed by [chezmoi](https://github.com/twpayne/chezmoi).

-Note that they are my own dot files, so there maybe certain things with my user/id.
+Note that they are my own dot files, so there maybe certain things with my user /id and may need to be changed/removed to be generally useful.

 ## init

 To set up on a new machine ([docs](https://www.chezmoi.io/user-guide/setup/)):

 ```bash
 chezmoi init https://github.com/robert-bryson/dotfiles.git